Pullbacks of metric bundles and Cannon-Thurston maps

 (2) Suppose $K_1=K_{\ref{qc in subspace}}(\delta,k,K)$.
-Then $x_2\in N_D([x,x_1]_X)$ in $X$ where $D=D_{\ref{subqc-elem}}(\delta, K_1,1,0)$.
+Then $x_2\in N_D([x,x_1]_X)$ in $X$ where $D=D_{\ref{subqc-elem}}(\delta, K_1,1,1)$.
 We have $Hd([x,x_1]_Y, [x,x_1]_X)\leq D_{\ref{stab-qg}}(\delta,k,k)$ by stability of quasigeodesics.
 Thus there is a point $x'_2\in [x,x_1]_Y$ such that $d_X(x_2,x'_2)\leq D+D_{\ref{stab-qg}}(\delta,k,k)=D_1$, say.
 Then $d_Y(x_2,x'_2)\leq k(D_1+k)$ since $Y$ is $k$-qi embedded in $X$.
 Since $x_1$ is a nearest point projection of $x$ on $A$ in $Y$, it is also a nearest point projection of $x'_2$ on $A$ in $Y$.
 Hence, $d_Y(x'_2,x_1)\leq d_Y(x'_2,x_2)\leq k(D_1+k)$.
 Hence, $d_Y(x_1,x_2)\leq 2k(D_1+k)$ by triangle inequality.
 Thus we can take $D_{\ref{qc in subspace}}(\delta,k,K)=2k(D_1+k)$.

-\begin{defn} Suppose $X$ is a $\delta$-hyperbolic metric space and $A, B$ are two quasi-convex subsets.
+\begin{defn} Suppose $X$ is a $\delta$-hyperbolic metric space and $A, B$ are two quasiconvex subsets.
 Let $R>0$.
-We say that $A, B$ are {\em mutually $R$-cobounded, or simply $R$-cobounded,} if any $1$-approximate nearest point projection of $A$ to $B$ has diameter at most $R$ and vice versa.
+We say that $A, B$ are {\em mutually $R$-cobounded, or simply $R$-cobounded,} if the set of all $1$-approximate nearest point projections of the points of $A$ on $B$ has a diameter at most $R$ and vice versa.

 When the constant $R$ is understood or is not important we just say that $A, B$ are cobounded. \end{defn} The following corollary is an immediate consequence of Corollary \ref{cor: lip proj}(2).